trent-gill/new-student-advising/README.md

 * Click on the “New Student Advising” link under “Main Menu" on the left side of the webpage.
 * The enrolment key is “newbustudent".

-!
-It is important for you to learn how to navigate Moodle as it is used by Brandon University professors and lab instructors to share resources, course content, and grades.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">It is important for you to learn how to navigate Moodle as it is used by Brandon University professors and lab instructors to share resources, course content, and grades.</div>

 #### **3)	Watch all 8 videos in the New Student Advising course in Moodle**: _(Time to completion: 2 hours.)_